jerikdcruz/jerikdcruz.github.io/_pages/research.md

 The US tariff data project: American trade politics from 1789-2023 *(with In Song Kim and Geondo Kim)*

-OpenAudit: advancing governance research with LLM-processed audit reports *(with Randy Tuaño and Enrico Antonio Viña)*
+OpenAudit: advancing governance research with LLM-processed audit reports *(with Randy Tuaño and Uriel Galace)*